 Let Us Help

 Sometimes residents aren’t sure of where to start when wanting to begin their own animal control.
-You can be confident that Critter Control of Miami has the experience to address all areas of your home that may be attracting opossums or other unwanted wildlife.
+You can be confident that Critter Control has the experience to address all areas of your home that may be attracting opossums or other unwanted wildlife.
 We take pride in offering CritterSafe, our humane wildlife management option that includes non-lethal animal removal, no-trap animal control, releasing wildlife on-site, and one way doors to help minimize the stress we put on the animals we are relocating.
 If you’ve noticed your home could be susceptible to critter invasions, prevention is the best step in animal control.
 Call us today at 305-363-7136 or contact us online for a free estimate.